BestTimesToVisit.com Logo

 Kenya Railways (SGR - Standard Gauge Railway)

-Tip:Book tickets well in advance, especially during peak seasons, via the official Kenya Railways website or app.
-Arrive at the station at least 30-60 minutes before departure as security checks can be thorough.
-This is an excellent option for avoiding the notoriously long and sometimes unpredictable Nairobi-Mombasa road journey.
+Tip:Book tickets well in advance through the official Kenya Railways website or app, or at designated booking offices.
+Arrive at the station at least 30-45 minutes before departure, as security checks can be thorough.
+The journey is smooth and scenic, offering a relaxing alternative to road travel.
+Avoid last-minute attempts to buy tickets, as they sell out quickly.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.